P-Edwards/TDAExplore-ML/README.md

 Usage
 ------
 The package includes two command line applications: `ml-tda` and `convolve-tda`.
-On Windows these are batch scripts.
-For both, pass with the `--help` flag to see a listing of command line flags.
-The applications require a `.csv` parameters file with path indicated by `.csv`.
+On Windows these are batch scripts `ml-tda.bat` and `convolve-tda.bat`.
+For both, pass the `--help` flag to see a listing of command line flags.
+The applications require a `.csv` parameters file with path indicated by `--parameters`.
 A template is provided that you can copy, rename, edit, etc.

 ```sh